Schengen borders now use digital entry and exit checks for most non-EU/EEA short-stay travellers.

 - Plan by neighbourhood clusters instead of crossing the city repeatedly.

-- Choose local cafés, guides and small services over generic chains.
+- Choose local cafés, guides and small services where they fit the route.

 Watch before you go